Large Deviations and Metastability Analysis for Heavy-Tailed Dynamical Systems: Uniform -Convergence and Sample Path Large Deviations

-Apply Gronwall's inequality (see Theorem V.68 of \cite{protter2005stochastic}) to $b(\cdot)$ on interval $[0,t/\eta]$ and we conclude the proof. \end{proof}

-\chr{I will rewrite this part.} \chra{jump $\rightarrow$ shock/noise}\xwa{using the term noises now} Our analysis hinges on the concept of the \textit{large noises} among $(Z_j)_{j \geq 1}$, i.e., some $Z_j$ large enough such that $\eta|Z_j|$ is larger than some prefixed threshold level $\delta > 0$.
-To be more concrete, for any $i \geq 1$ and $\eta,\delta > 0$, define the $i$\textsuperscript{th} arrival time \chr{$j$?}\xw{Fixed}of ``large noises'' and its size as
+Our analysis hinges on the separation of \textit{large noises} among $(\bm Z_j)_{j \geq 1}$ from the rest, and we pay special attention to $\bm Z_j$'s with norm large enough such that $\eta\norm{\bm Z_j}$ exceed some prefixed threshold level $\delta > 0$.
+To be more concrete, for any $i \geq 1$ and $\eta,\delta > 0$, define the $i$\textsuperscript{th} arrival time of ``large noises'' and its size as